Alibaba’s second Indonesia data centre now open for business

-A mere ten months after launching its first data centre in Indonesia, Alibaba Cloud has now opened the doors to its second.
+A mere ten months after launching its first data center in Indonesia, Alibaba Cloud has now opened the doors to its second.

 The company asserts there is significant demand in the area, with the new facility set to double its local capacity with high availability and bolstered disaster recovery capabilities to enable customers to deploy mission-critical workloads across a range of availability zones and switch between them in a matter of seconds.